emmajanedrews/base-template/_posts/2017-06-07-should-i-have-real-estate-in-my-retirement.md

 <br>**Cons**

 1. **You need active knowledge about the industry.** If you want to invest in real estate locally, you have to learn about the industry and understand its inner workings.
-2. **You have to actively manage the properties.** This can be time consuming, because you will be actively managing maintenance calls, setting up showings, and running the properties.
+2. **You have to actively manage the properties.** This can be time consuming because you will be actively managing maintenance calls, setting up showings, and running the properties.
 Unless you have a ton of capital, you’ll be doing all these things yourself.
 3. **You need a significant amount of capital.** There are stories about ways to get creative and put little or no money down, but those are the exception, not the rule.

 **Pros**